koriaf/parks-bce-integration-bookable-things/api.rst

    within the given date range.

-   If no "from" parameter given then all slots since the current one (which may be already started and thus not available for booking)
+   If no "from" parameter given then all slots since the current one (which may be already started and thus not available for booking).
+Slot start time is used.

    "from" and "until" dates are inclusive, i.e. from today includes today's availabilities,